weberjn/uptimePlugin/README.md

 # UptimePlugin
 UptimePlugin for [JSPWiki] (http://jspwiki.apache.org/)

-The plugin displays the values of uptime or load factors.
+The plugin displays the values of uptime or load factors, read from
+> /proc/uptime
+> /proc/loadavg
 It works only on Linux, on other systems it displays nothing.

 Outputs something like